Skip to main content

 About

-Obenseuer is a single player survival role playing game.
+Obenseuer is a single player open world role playing game with horror and mystery themes.
 It was developed by Loiste Interactive and was released on December 11, 2018.
 It received very positive reviews from players.

 Skip User Reviews